 Observed every year on April 22, Earth Day is a day to celebrate the planet and educate people about the need for environmental protection.

-Earth Day is an international holiday, held every year on April 22 to celebrate and demonstrate support for environmental protection.
+Earth Day is an international holiday, held every year on April 22.

 Senator Gaylord Nelson of Wisconsin noticed another serious issue.
 Plenty of people were petitioning the government about the war, but no one was pressuring politicians or the media to address the serious damage being done to the environment.